Searching for strongly coupled AdS matter with multi-trace deformations: Introduction

-Large-$N$ factorization appears to hold in all known realizations of AdS/CFT, and follows naturally if the boundary CFT is a large-$N$ gauge theory.
-However, a common misconception is that large-$N$ factorization is a necessary condition for all holographic CFTs.
-The only condition that is truly necessary is that gravity is semiclassical, i.e. weakly coupled.
+Large-$N$ factorization holds in canonical realizations of AdS/CFT, and follows naturally if the boundary CFT is a large-$N$ gauge theory.
+However, a common misconception is that large-$N$ factorization is a necessary condition for all holographic CFTs.\footnote{An example of AdS/CFT where a sector of the CFT breaks large-$N$ factorization was shown to exist in type IIB string theory in \cite{Aharony:2015zea}.} The only condition that is truly necessary is that gravity is semiclassical, i.e.~weakly coupled.
 This can be diagnosed from the four-point function of the stress tensor in the CFT, the condition being \be \frac{\braket{TTTT}_c}{\braket{TT}\braket{TT}}\sim \frac{1}{N} \,. \ee If large-$N$ factorization is imposed, this condition follows, but the converse is not true (at least it does not imply large-$N$ factorization for all light correlators).\footnote{It is a priori not clear whether this property follows directly from \eqref{LargeNintro}.
-In $d=2$, it does follow from \eqref{LargeNintro}, since all stress-tensor correlators are fixed by Virasoro symmetry, but this statement does not generalize to higher dimensional CFTs where any operator can appear in the OPE of two stress tensors.
-A partial proof in $d>2$ will be discussed in \cite{upcomingpaper}.}
+In $d=2$, it does follow from \eqref{LargeNintro}, since all stress tensor correlators are fixed by Virasoro symmetry, but this statement does not generalize to higher dimensional CFTs where any operator can appear in the OPE of two stress tensors.
+A partial proof in $d>2$ will be discussed in \cite{upcomingpaper}.} In fact, large-$N$ factorization is not even phenomenologically desirable: the theories of quantum gravity we would most like to understand (to make a connection with our own universe), are those where a strongly interacting QFT like QCD or the Standard Model is weakly but consistently coupled to gravity.
+This means that matter fields in AdS should be allowed to interact at the AdS scale.
+In this scenario, a scalar field would instead be described by an effective Lagrangian of the form \be \mathcal{L}_{\textrm{scalar}} = \frac{1}{2}\partial_\mu \phi \partial^\mu \phi + m^2 \phi^2 + \mathsf{g}_3 \ell_{\textrm{AdS}}^{\frac{d-5}{2}} \phi^3 +\mathsf{g}_4 \ell_{\text{AdS}}^{d-3} \phi^4 \,, \ee for order one values of $\mathsf{g}_{3,4}$.
+Such interactions require a holographic CFT where large-$N$ factorization breaks down.